sjl/.plan/README.markdown

 I decided to make it a full ASDF system called `stumpconfig` to make it play more nicely with the rest of Quicklisp.
 Hopefully it'll also help the loading times, since it won't have to recompile everything every time I change (though `:serial t` might be preventing some of the optimization here).

-Hopefully I haven't completely fucked my Stump setup with this — need to try restarting X to make sure it still cold boots.
+Hopefully I haven't completely fucked my Stump setup with this — need to try restarting X to make sure it still cold boots… yep, seems okay.

+PIBS800.

+Did some more StumpWM yak shaving between classes, fixing up broken mode line/sensor support, etc.